Marc Bamuthi Joseph

 Beyond the Stage

 Marc Bamuthi Joseph will be in residence with NC State LIVE for a week in March 2018.
-During this time, we’ll partner with Futbol 4 All, a community-based youth soccer program, to offer a week of soccer clinics and site-specific performances.
+During this time, we’ll partner with Futbol 4 All, a community-based youth soccer program, to offer a day of soccer clinics and site-specific performances.
+And Joseph will offer workshops and talks to the NC State community.
 Keep updated on events through Facebook, Instagram, and Twitter @NCStateLIVE

 This project is made possible by grants from the N.C.
 Arts Council, a division of the Department of Natural & Cultural Resources; is funded in part by the New England Foundation for the Arts’ National Theater Project, with lead funding from The Andrew W. Mellon Foundation; and by a grant from South Arts in partnership with the National Endowment for the Arts and the N.C.
 Arts Council.